Mohd-Ammar11/Simson-Says-Game--Front-end-Project/README.md

 🎨 Dynamic color-based gameplay to challenge your memory.
 🚀 Progressively tougher levels to keep you on your toes.
 🔄 Restart anytime for a fresh start.
 🌟 Interactive feedback to enhance the user experience.

+🔧 Technologies Used:
+ HTML, CSS, JavaScript

 🕹️ How to Play:
 1️⃣ Press any key to kick things off.
 2️⃣ Watch as the colors flash in a sequence—stay sharp!